Train-In-Blocks-Ltd/Landing/content/blog/seo-for-personal-trainers-how-to-get-started.md

 ## Basic SEO Checklist

 What we’ve learned is that while SEO is ultimately a long-term investment, new personal trainers can get a lot of value by building a simple strategy and making sure their website is following recommended on-page practices.
-To help you do just that, we’ve outlined suggested steps for getting started in an easy-to-follow checklist.
+To help you do just that, we’ve outlined suggested steps to getting started.

 ### Buy a custom domain